Kitchener Rangers: 1984 Memorial Cup

-The 1990s
+1990s

 1990 Memorial Cup

-In 1989–90, the Rangers finished second overall in the Emms Division (38-21-7) but used their experience to prevail through the playoffs.
+In 1989–90, the Rangers finished second overall in the Emms Division (38–21–7) but used their experience to prevail through the playoffs.
 Kitchener earned a 4–1 series win over the North Bay Centennials before earning a second-round bye.
 They defeated the Niagara Falls Thunder in the third round, 4–1, setting up a final vs. an Oshawa Generals team which featured Eric Lindros (17 goals, 36 points in 25 games).
 The Rangers took a 3–1 series lead before the Generals won three straight games en route to the J. Ross Robertson Cup as OHL champions.

 The 1990 Memorial Cup was played at Copps Coliseum in Hamilton, Ontario.
-The Dukes of Hamilton were slated to host the tournament, but due to af poor start to their season they finished last place in the league (11-49-6).
+The Dukes of Hamilton were slated to host the tournament, but due to af poor start to their season they finished last place in the league (11–49–6).
 They were removed from participation, and the Rangers, as league finalists, took their place.

 The other two opponents Kitchener would face in the Memorial Cup were the same opponents they faced the last time they played in the tournament; the QMJHL's Laval Titan (formerly Voisins) and the WHL's Kamloops Blazers (formerly Junior Oilers).
 Kitchener won their opener vs. Kamloops, 8–7 in overtime.
 They followed that up with a 5–3 win over Laval.
 Similar to 1984, both Ontario-based team were undefeated after two games and faced each other in the last game of the round-robin.
 The game was played in front of 11,134 fans, lasting 4 hours 15 minutes into double overtime, with Oshawa winning 5–4.
 Kitchener then played Laval in the semi-finals, claiming a 5–4 victory.

 The Rangers played the Generals in the tournament final with 17,383 fans in attendance.
 Much like the first game between the two teams, the championship went into double overtime with the Generals emerging as victors, 4–3.

 Following the 1990 Memorial Cup run, the remainder of the decade was lackluster for Kitchener.
-The team managed three winning seasons (32-30-4 in 1992–93, and 35-28-3 in 1995–96) with their best season coming in 1996–97 with a Central Division title and a record of 34-22-10.
+The team managed three winning seasons (32-30-4 in 1992–93, and 35-28-3 in 1995–96) with their best season coming in 1996–97 with a Central Division title and a record of 34–22–10.

 The Rangers earned a first-round bye during the playoffs that year, and claimed a 7–3 win over the Sarnia Sting in Game 7 of Round 2.
 They fell behind, 3–1, in their third round series vs. the Oshawa Generals before winning Game 5, 5–4.
 But after games in three straight days and five games in their last six, the two teams had a three-day break before resuming their series.
 After the break, the Raiders lost 6–1 in Game 6, dropping the series, 4–2.

 The final two campaigns of the decade would see the team finish beneath .500, where they would remain until the early 2000s.